What makes up an Airwall secure network?

 Airwall Agents, Servers, Gateways, and Relays, collectively Airwall Edge Services, are a collection of services that allow you to connect and protect all of your things.
 The Airwall Conductor provides an intuitive interface for you to manage your Airwall solution.

-• Airwall Server software protects and connects your Windows and Linux servers.
+- Airwall Linux Agent software protects and connects your Windows and Linux servers.

 More information on each of these is below.